-Waist-to-hip ratio is one of the simplest health screening measurements you can take at home, requiring only a tape measure and two measurements.
+Waist-to-hip ratio ranks among the simplest health screening measurements you can take at home, needing only a tape measure and two measurements.
 This guide walks through measuring correctly and interpreting your result against WHO's risk thresholds.

 What You Need